 Include Pertinent Information

 Always include at least two ways to contact you.
 The minimal information needed on your business card should include company name, employee name, phone number, email address and company website.
 If room permits, include the company social media profiles.
-It’s another way for customers to contact you, research your company, services and products.
+It’s another way for customers to contact you and research your company, services and products.
 In today’s world of technology, there is no need to include a business fax number.

 Business Card Quality

 Your card stock quality is a reflection of your company, product, and service.
 Choosing a 12PT to 14PT thickness is the top quality for durability and even our 32PT thick business card.
 A Glossy finish is suitable for photos, but it can difficult to write on.

 Other Types of Business Cards

 There are other printed business cards available such as plastic cards and silk laminated.
-Plastic business cards are perfect for membership cards, VIP cards, loyalty cards and more.
+Premium plastic cards are perfect for membership cards, VIP cards, loyalty cards and more.
 Choosing a silk card adds an elegant and a smooth finish to your card while making them water and tear resistant.

 Your business card says a lot about you and your company.
-Don’t cut back on something that may create a great impression with contacts, making them remember and associate you with your businesses.
+Don’t cut back on something that may create a great impression with contacts, making them remember and associate you with your business.
 While all business cards should follow the same simple formula, the little extras can make yours memorable and distinctive.
-Find additional information by reading 10 Crucial Parts to a Business Card.

 Request a Sample Packet

 Deciding on which type of business card can be an important business decision.
-At Primo Print, we offer a free business card sample packet that contains high quality printed examples on a variety of paper stock and finishes.
+We offer a free business card sample packet that contains high quality printed examples on a variety of paper stock and finishes.